jacobpretorius/JustStarted/README.md

 Each button is generated automatically from the user's list of projects in Toggl.

 ## Installation
 See [releases](https://github.com/jacobpretorius/JustStarted/releases) to download the latest version.
-The application will automatically download and install updates as they become available in the future.
+To update simply run the new version installer and it should auto-replace all the files it needs to.

 ## Usage
 On first startup enter your "API token" from your [Toggl profile settings page](https://toggl.com/app/profile) and press enter.
 You should then see a list of project buttons generated automatically.
 Click one to start tracking.